By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 < X-Cache: Error from cloudfront

-After you determine which caching headers are superseding your distribution's custom object caching, follow these steps:
+After you identify the caching headers that are overriding your distribution's custom object caching, update the origin:

-1. Identify where in the web server configuration the headers are applied.
+1. Identify where in the web server configuration that the headers are applied.

 2. Remove the lines where the headers are applied.